GauravOnline/coordis/README.md

 ## Config File
 - Default_Alarm=\<time in seconds>
-State how many milliseconds before the due date of an event the bot should make an alert.
+State how many seconds before the due date of an event the bot should make an alert.

-Notable times in milliseconds:
-	- 1 Hour: 3600
-	- 1 Day: 86400
+- default_alarm_interval=\<time in seconds>
+How often should the bot check the events for due events.

 - Default_Channel=\<text name of channel>
 Which channel the bot should post group_wide alerts and other non-response messages.